 biography

-Her academic research has also appeared, or is forthcoming, in the Philosophical Forum, Canadian Journal of Law and Jurisprudence, and the Routledge Handbook of African Political Philosophy.
+Her academic research has appeared, or is forthcoming, in Political Theory, The Philosophical Forum, Canadian Journal of Law and Jurisprudence, and the Routledge Handbook of African Political Philosophy.

 Publications